-- 2. Changing Circumstances.
-Events have occurred since the initiation of the PDP that have rendered the PDP moot or no longer necessary; or - 3.
-Lack of Community Volunteers.
-Despite several calls for participation, the work of the PDP Team is significantly impaired and unable to effectively conclude its deliberations due to lack of volunteer participation.
+2. Changing Circumstances.
+Events have occurred since the initiation of the PDP that have rendered the PDP moot or no longer necessary; or the PDP Team is significantly impaired and unable to effectively conclude its deliberations due to lack of volunteer participation.